- Hiatal Hernia: Hidden Cause of Chronic Illness

 Improper digestion of proteins and lack of proper mineral absorption have more subtle and far-reaching effects.
 For starters, a hiatal hernia weakens the immune system and makes one more prone to infectious diseases, autoimmune conditions and cancer.
 It also weakens the structural system, causing more problems with arthritis, back pain, osteoporosis and other structural problems.
 Improperly digested proteins also contribute to chronic respiratory problems such as chronic sinus congestion, allergies and asthma.
 The glandular system is also weakened.

-In muscle testing, I've found some clients where almost every system of the body tested weak.
+In muscle testing some clients, I've found that nearly every system of the body tested weak.
 Just by working on the hiatal hernia, I've had most of these systems test strong again.
-Clearly, the hiatal hernia weakens the whole body, so I think instead of saying, “death begins in the colon,” we should revise that to say, “death begins in the stomach.”
+Clearly, the hiatal hernia weakens the whole body, so I think instead of saying, “death begins in the colon,” we should say, “death begins in the stomach.”

 This article has three pages.
 Continue reading with "Correcting a Hiatal Hernia"